HP-IDOL-OnDemand/HPSentimentAnalysis/TUTORIAL.md

 [/code]

-Now we can define a Singleton class to query the database
+Now we can define a Singleton class to update and query the database

-[code collapse="true" language="java" title="src/main/java/com/lagunex/vertica/Vertica.java" highlight="16,19,20,24,25,26,27,28,29,30,43"]
+[code collapse="true" language="java" title="src/main/java/com/lagunex/vertica/Vertica.java" highlight="16,19,20,24,25,26,27,28,29,30,44,56"]

     // imports are not show for brevity public class Vertica {